Decent Course that will be great in time

 Other Thoughts: The main takeaway I get from this course is that it is really fun to play, because the distances are well within my 'wheelhouse', and the woods are relatively forgiving, BUT the layout meant there are four or five awkward transitions in the course flow.
 Don't get me wrong, if this was in my neighborhood, I'd play it every week for the fun and experience.
 I'd just wish it flowed more smoothly.

 Pros: Good Course to learn the game.
-A little bit of everything incuding straights, dog leg lefts and rights, uphill and downhill.
+A little bit of everything including straights, dog leg lefts and rights, uphill and downhill.
 Don't have to worry about water.
 Good practice course if you want to try different throws with different discs.
+Excited to see some changes to the course (6 new baskets).
+It is starting to get the TLC it needed and should become a great course for any kind of player.

 Short and technical